honeysilvas/Sticky-Site-Switcher/README.md

-# Sticky-Site-Switcher
+# Sticky Site Switcher
-A sticky button that switches from one site to another.
+A WordPress plugin that adds a sticky button that switches to another site.